Adapting to Continuous Covariate Shift via Online Density Ratio Estimation: Instantiation: Logistic Regression Model

 \section{Instantiation: Logistic Regression Model}

-When the online loss function $\Ltld_t^\psi$ is non-convex, it is generally intractable to conduct the online optimization, no matter to minimize the standard regret or the strengthened dynamic regret.
-Fortunately, the attained loss functions are convex or enjoy even stronger curvature when we choose suitable hypothesis space $\H_\theta$ and divergence functions, which includes all three mentioned cases of the Bregman divergence function ($\psi_{\mathsf{LS}}$, $\psi_{\mathsf{LR}}$, and $\psi_{\mathsf{KL}}$).
+When the loss function $\Lh_t^\psi$ is non-convex, it is generally intractable to conduct the online optimization, regardless of minimizing the standard regret or the strengthened dynamic regret.
+Fortunately, the attained loss functions are convex or enjoy even stronger curvature with the properly chosen hypothesis space and divergence function.
+In this section, we instantiate our framework with the logistic regression model.
+A corresponding online DRE method is presented with dynamic regret guarantees.

-We instantiate the proposed reduction of Section~\ref{sec:method_reduction} via the popular logistic regression model, where the corresponding online density ratio estimation algorithm is presented with dynamic regret guarantees.
-Our analysis is also applicable to the other two choices of the Bregman divergence functions $\psi_{\mathsf{LS}}$ and $\psi_{\mathsf{KL}}$, see Remark~\ref{remark:other-BD-functions} for more elaborations.